ICSE19-FAST-R/FAST-R/README.md

 Some additional results, not included in the paper for the sake of space, are also provided.

-Pseudocodes
+Pseudocode
 ---------------
-The pseudocodes of all algorithms are available [here](pseudocode/README.md) (some of them were not reported in the paper for lack of space).
+The pseudocode of all algorithms are available [here](pseudocode/README.md) (some of them were not reported in the paper for lack of space).

 Experiment Results and Data